-Since 2008, several Länder have enacted their own statutes on the exercise of the freedom of assembly (see above).
-Among the most salient features of these new laws are the formal definition of the concept of assembly in the light of the recent case law of the Federal Constitutional Court,487 the incorporation of specific provisions dealing with spontaneous and instant assemblies488, and the creation of legal bases for the adoption of restrictive measures for the protection of the dignity of the victims of National Socialist rule.489
+167. Since 2008, several Länder have enacted their own statutes on the exercise of the freedom of assembly (see above).
+Among the most salient features of these new laws are the formal definition of the concept of assembly in the light of the recent case law of the Federal Constitutional Court, the incorporation of specific provisions dealing with spontaneous and instant assemblies and the creation of legal bases for the adoption of restrictive measures for the protection of the dignity of the victims of National Socialist rule.

-While most of these laws remain within the framework established by the FCC and the federal Assembly Act, the Bavarian Assembly Act contains some novel features, including a detailed list of the duties of the persons in charge of the Assembly (Art.
+168. While most of these laws remain within the framework established by the Federal Constitutional Court and the federal Assembly Act, the Bavarian Assembly Act contains some novel features, including a detailed list of the duties of the persons in charge of the Assembly (Art.
 4), an express prohibition to disturb lawful assemblies from within or without (Art.
 8), extended powers of the police to monitor and record public meetings (Art.
-9), and the codification of the duty of the organizer to co-operate with the competent public authorities in the preparation of the assembly (Art.
+9), and the codification of the responsibilities of the organizer concerning the co-operation with the competent public authorities in the preparation of the assembly (Art.
 14).
-The extended duties of the organizers and the wide powers of the police could conceivably deter people from exercising freedom of assembly.
-In an important ruling of February 2009, the FCC suspended by way of interim relief the provisions which allowed the authorities to impose fines on the organizers in case of violation of their far-reaching notification and cooperation duties and to film the entire assembly, including indoor assemblies, even in the absence of a clear and present danger to public safety or order ("anlasslose Übersichtsaufnahmen").490 The Bavarian legislature swiftly amended the Assembly Act.
+The broad view of the organizers' responsibilities and the wide powers of the police could conceivably deter people from exercising freedom of assembly.
+In an important ruling of February 2009, the Federal Constitutional Court suspended by way of interim relief the provisions which allowed the authorities to impose fines on the organizers in case of violation of their far-reaching notification and cooperation duties and to film the entire assembly, including indoor assemblies, even in the absence of a clear and present danger to public safety or order ("anlasslose Übersichtsaufnahmen").
+490 The Bavarian legislature swiftly amended the Assembly Act.
 The revised provisions allow the police only to film outdoor assemblies where this is necessary in view of the size of the assembly and the unclear situation on the ground.
-The identification of individual persons on the film or picture is only admissible if they constitute a real danger to public safety or order.
-The powers to impose fines have been limited to cases of failure to comply with substantial duties of the organizer.
+The identification of individual persons on the film or picture is only admissible if they